Truffles are the caviar of the fungi world.

 - What about fruit or another unexpected ingredient?

 This article will help you figure out what to serve with truffle risotto so that your guests’ hearts and stomachs are left satisfied after the meal ends.

 Truffle risotto is a delicate dish, and pairing it with something that’s rich and hearty is a great way to ensure that everyone gets their share.

-You can serve the risotto with a traditional pasta, such as penne or rigatoni, but you’ll want to make sure that it’s prepared with a buttery pasta sauce.
+You can serve the risotto with a traditional pasta, such as penne or rigatoni (Check out this article for the best sauces for rigatoni pasta), but you’ll want to make sure that it’s prepared with a buttery pasta sauce.